+Discover the Arts!
 Each day a different image from the Literary, Performing, or Visual Arts representing a portion of Scripture

 plus an explanation with links

-Image Source: Web Gallery of Art
+Image Source: Web Gallery of Arts

 [ I will again be working through the Scriptures from Genesis to Revelation.
 I will be adding links, resources, images, and the like, upgrading the former work-through which began with the 2013-10-12 posting which can be found, along with the full Genesis to Revelation postings, in the Archive Page.
 Postings will be at midnight Eastern Time, as I am able.
 However, no chapters will be skipped, even though a posting may be late.
 And all postings will be housed in the Archive Page. ]

-[ Sermons: William Still.
-Derek Thomas.
+[ Sermons: Joseph Pipa.
 Various. ]